 Do you really need special boxes for glassware?

-No packing material is in itself very expensive.
-But the costs add up quickly.
+Very few individual packing materials are very expensive.
+But, as a whole, the costs can add up quickly.
 If you’re looking to save money, you might try to avoid spending on special materials like dish boxes.
-It is certainly possible to pack your dishes in regular boxes only.
+It is certainly possible to pack your dishes in regular boxes only and it makes them a lot easier to stack and move around before the movers arrive.
 However, there’s a reason shipping companies Seattle use special boxes: they offer more protection.
 So the question is what you will prioritize – is it more important to you to avoid damage or save money?

 General tips for packing dishes when moving